 Participants

-XX students (XX female, mean age XX years) from the University of Edinburgh community.
-Each received payment for their time.
+61 students (47 female, mean age 21.7 years) from the University of Edinburgh community.
+Each received payment of £7.10 per hour for their time.
 All identified English as their native language from birth and had normal or corrected vision with no colour blindness.

 Procedure